SculpSure vs CoolSculpting

 It’s incredibly common to have a ‘problem spot’ that won’t budge.
 Why?
 Because you don’t have control over how your body metabolizes fat.
 You can do crunches all day, but that doesn’t mean you’ll burn belly fat – no matter what those fitness gimmicks tell you.

-Keep reading to learn how these treatments could give you the body you’ve worked so hard for.
+Keep reading to learn how these treatments could give you the body you’ve worked hard for.

 What is CoolSculpting?

 CoolSculpting is the trademark name for a procedure called cryolipolysis.
 It’s a non-invasive (no surgery) medical procedure that targets those pesky fat cells that won’t budge with diet and exercise.
 How does it work?
 Your clinician freezes the fat to kill the fat cells and make it disappear.
 Your body then metabolizes those frozen, dead cells and excretes them through the liver.
-You can use CoolSculpting on Under chin area, Jawline, Thight, Abdomen, Flank, Upper arms and Bra bulges.
-It does not mean that we can treat all these areas in one session.
-We usually provide you with a full consultation and plans to achieve optimum results.
+You can use CoolSculpting on the Under chin area, Jawline, thigh, Abdomen, Flank, Upper arms, and Bra bulges.
+It does not mean we can treat all these areas in one session.
+We usually provide a full consultation and plans to achieve optimum results.

 What is SculpSure?

-SculpSure differs from CoolSculpting because it uses a laser to target your fat through a process called lipolysis.
-The heat from the lasers kills the fat cells, and then your body gets rid of them via your liver, just as it does with CoolSculpting.
-You can use Sculpsure on your: Upper abdomen, Lower abdomen, Flanks Like with CoolSculpting, it can take six weeks to three months to see the full effects of the treatment.
+SculpSure differs from CoolSculpting because it uses a laser to target your fat through lipolysis.
+The heat from the lasers kills the fat cells, and your body gets rid of them via your liver, just as it does with CoolSculpting.
+You can use Sculpsure on your Upper abdomen, Lower abdomen, and Flanks.
+Like with CoolSculpting, it can take six weeks to three months to see the full effects of the treatment.
 You typically need two Sculpsure treatments to get the full impact.
-The procedure is also non-invasive and non-surgical, but it differs because it can target multiple areas at once, and single sessions take about 25 minutes.
+The procedure is also non-invasive and non-surgical, but it differs because it can target multiple areas simultaneously, and single sessions take about 25 minutes.

 Main Differences

-So both therapies use a device to kill fat cells and then dispose of them through your body’s natural waste processes, correct?
+So, both therapies use a device to kill and dispose of fat cells through your body’s natural waste processes, correct?
 So, what’s the big deal?

 First and foremost, CoolSculpting can be used on a wider range of body parts (and sizes).
-The CoolSculpting system now includes a variety of handpieces that take into account the fact that every human body is unique.
-Because our bodies have different curves and depths, the CoolSculpting system can be used on more body parts and on parts that are different shapes, such as rolls.
+The CoolSculpting system now includes various handpieces that consider the fact that every human body is unique.
+Because our bodies have different curves and depths, the CoolSculpting system can be used on more body parts and parts of different shapes, such as rolls.

 SculpSure, on the other hand, works on thin layers of fat rather than rolls because it uses flat panels.